 AET Mission Statement: www.aetonline.org/index.php/about/mission-statement/

-AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students who struggle with brain-based learning difficulties, and who wants guidance on how to help these students with technology.
+AT4LD is also designed to assist teachers, learning specialists, other education professionals, and parents – in essence, anyone who teaches, works with, or supports the 1-in-5 students with brain-based learning difficulties, and who wants guidance on how to help these students with technology.

 This is a beginner to intermediate level course, appropriate for those looking to add assistive technology to their practice or their skill set, and those familiar with AT who want to delve into the nuts-and-bolts of creating effective solutions.